 Don’t worry, it’s tied to inflation.
-So if want to give $11.9 million, which is over the limit, don’t fear, you most likely will be able to give away a bit more in future years as the limit increases.
+So if want to give $12.06 million, you most likely will be able to give away a bit more in future years as the limit increases.
 You can stop worrying now.

 The gift-giving goodness just keeps getting better…

 The annual exclusion amount and lifetime exemption amounts are per individual.
 Couples can team up and give $32,000 to any individual ($16K each) per year or $24 million.

 There’s a special rule called a 5-year election that lets you give five year’s of annual exclusion gifts at one time.